Machine-Learning-Dynamical-Systems/kooplearn/dev_docs/roadmap.md

 ***
 #### Aug 20, 2023
 ###### Pie:
 For the kernel DMD I have dropped the custom kernel objects defined in `kooplearn._src.kernels` and relied instead on `sklearn.gaussian_processes.kernels`, which better documented, supported and allow for easy HP tuning.
 Minimal API changing, working to have running tests.
-Check that `ExtendedDMD` models are working too.
+Check that `Nonlinear` models are working too.
 ***
 #### Jul 18 '23
 ###### Bruno: